MetaforceWebsite/metaforce-docs/pages/gettingStarted/menubarPlugins.md

 Global Record Search support 2 types of search:

 -   `Text Search` to find records across all objects you choose` via SOSL.
--   `ID Search` to all field values for a particular record.
+-   `ID Search` to show all field values for a particular record.

 Before you start,